Statistics. On sabbatical and leave 2018–19.

 Computer Science 422 - Computer Systems Research Seminar

 One-half course for one semester.
-An exploration of recent research in the design, development, and the implementation of computer systems.
+This course is an exploration of recent research in the design, development, and the implementation of computer systems.
 Example topics include: high performance architecture, highly available networked and distributed systems, software and hardware system verification.
 Offered in alternate years.
-Prerequisites: Computer Science 389.
+Prerequisite: Computer Science 389.
 Lecture-conference.

 Computer Science 441 - Topics in Computer Science Theory